-A flight controller with internally damped IMU’s is highly recommended for helicopters.
+A autopilot with internally damped IMU’s is highly recommended for helicopters.
 Experience has shown the tuning, handling and stability performance of your helicopter will be greatly improved over the first generation Pixhawk.

-Before you begin connecting the system it is recommended to review the docs for the flight controller you select.
+Before you begin connecting the system it is recommended to review the docs for the autopilot you select.

 Overview of servo, and RX connection¶

 The default RC input and SERVO output mapping is as follows:

 Note: Functions are already mapped by RCMAP parameters.